 Significance Of Bio Filter Media

-As we said before, hundreds of bio-filter media are available in the market.
+As we said before, hundreds of bio-filter media products are available.
 Some options are affordable, and then you have the expensive choices.
-Each of them serves its primary purpose in the tank.
+Each of these media options helps to clean the tank.

-To make our reader’s choice a lot easier, we have sorted out our top 5 picks.
+To make your choice a lot easier, here are our top 10 picks.

 1. Biohome Ultimate Filter Media

 The first pick on the list has to include Biohome Ultimate Filter Media.
 This is a premium quality and easily accessible media that aquarists recommend.
-Besides the immaculate functions, the media is entirely eco-friendly and sustainable.
+Besides giving you immaculate water, the media is entirely eco-friendly and sustainable.

 The filter media is made with sintered glass.
 It combines the staple silica sand and oven-fired recycled glass.
-The filter is highly porous, making them ideal for the bacteria to thrive in them.
-Also, the good thing is that they are available in up to 5-pound bags.
-So, you can buy them in bulk and forget about your worries.
+The filter material is highly porous, making it ideal for the bacteria to thrive on it.
+Also, the good thing is that Biohome filter media are available in up to 5-pound bags.
+So, you can buy it in bulk.

 Biohome is also one of the few brands that make big claims and live by it.
-The filter media supports the life of both aerobic and anaerobic bacteria, which is quite rare.
-While it is easy to find ones for aerobic bacteria, the options for anaerobic bacteria filter is rare.
+The filter media supports the life of both aerobic and anaerobic bacteria.
+While it is easy to find filter media for aerobic bacteria, the anaerobic bacteria filter material options are rare.

 Also, your tank needs anaerobic bacteria to maintain and regulate nitrate levels.
-This way, the fish doesn’t experience untimely death due to dirty water.
-This filter media also contains manganese and iron in its formula.
-This contributes to better bacterial growth as well.
+This way, the fish won’t die due to dirty water.
+This filter media also contains manganese and iron in its formula, which contributes to better bacterial growth.

-Lastly, the product promotes clearing the water and keeps odor to a minimum.
-Depending on the tank requirements, you can also find them in different varieties.
+Lastly, the product promotes clear water and keeps odor to a minimum.
+Depending on the tank requirements, you can also find this filter media in different varieties.

 Pros